uniwebcms/website-components-template/README.md

 > Cloudflare lets you [skip a build](https://developers.cloudflare.com/pages/platform/branch-build-controls/#skip-builds) by adding `[CI Skip]` to the commit message.

-#### Node version via Environment Variables

-The default version of NodeJS used by Cloudflare is likely too old.
-To make sure that it's good enought for this project, follow [the Cloudflare instructions to set a NODE_VERSION environment variable](https://developers.cloudflare.com/pages/framework-guides/deploy-a-hexo-site/#using-a-specific-nodejs-version) with the desired NodeJS version.
-The `NODE_VERSION` should be set to **18.16**.

 #### Advanced local build (not recommended)

 There is an alternative approach for deployment in which one builds the project locally and simply uses Cloudflare for distribution.
 It is not the recommended approach, but if you prefer building your distribution locally, you can leave the _Build command_ blank in your Cloudflare project.
 Then you can commit your builds in the dist folder, or you can use [Wrangler](https://developers.cloudflare.com/workers/wrangler/install-and-update/) to push the files to Cloudflare without committing them to the repository.